KomodoPlatform/developer-docs/docs/basic-docs/atomicdex/atomicdex-beta/view-your-receiving-address-to-send-funds-for-trading.md

 </div>

-- On the coin page, press "RECEIVE" button.
-This will display your receiving address including a QR code of your address.
-Different coins may have different receiving address derived from your seed.
-Komodo and any other Komodo based smartchains will have same address
+- On the coin page, press the "RECEIVE" button

+This will display your receiving address, including a QR code of your address.

+Different coins may have different receiving addresses derived from your seed.

+On the other hand, Komodo (KMD) and any other Komodo-based Smart Chain will have same address.

 <div style="margin: 2rem; text-align: center; width: 80%">